 Aircraft Based at the Airport: Aircraft may only remain at the airport for more than 21 days with ‘agreement to base’ from the Airport Management, which may be withheld.
 An Annual ‘Access Fee’ (which includes unlimited landings for named pilot(s) and aircraft) is to be paid for all resident based aircraft for which a Participation Levy is paid to the CAA.

 Non-payment of rent/fees for 30 days will result in restriction of use of the airport.

-Visiting Aircraft: Visitors should exit at ‘B’ and park on the hard areas near the hangars.
-In summer they should park on the grass.
+Visiting Aircraft: Visitors should exit at ‘B’ and park on the hard areas near the hangars in winter, or on the grass near the Engineering hangar in summer.
 Aircraft parked overnight in the open may be changed a parking fee.

 A courtesy car is available for visiting aviators wanting to go into Parakai, Helensville towns (5 mins), Hibiscus Coast or Auckland city (35 mins)... no charge, so long as it is bought back with more petrol than when it was taken.

 Car Parking and Vehicles: Park in the carpark and do not take vehicles 'airside' unless there is a particular reason to do so: such as taking something heavy to the hangars or wanting to leave a car in a hangar overnight.
 Only holders of an aviation certificate (or someone authorised by the Airport management to drive airside) is to take a vehicle airside.
 The speed must be kept below 10 kph and flashing hazard lights used.
 The airside gate must be closed, even if the airside visit is intended to be for only a few minutes.
 Ground vehicles are not to go to closer to the runway than taxiway 'W' , except for airport maintenance, and emergency vehicles.